 First on the list to go is Gerard Butler, who plays lovable Irishman Gerry Kennedy, and whose Irish accent is only one of the many problems in this pretty awful film.

 Sean Connery has shown that even Scottish actors can have trouble with an Irish accent - a point also demonstrated by Butler in this movie.

 P.S.
-Gerry, your accent sucks.
+Gerry, your accent is awful.

 The Leprechaun in Leprechaun